zuozhenggh/learning-library/developer-library/forms-to-oci/network/network.md

 ### Prerequisites

-* Laptop or desktop computer

-* Web browser

-* Account access to Oracle Cloud Infrastructure
+* Access to an Oracle Cloud Tenant

-* You will need an account that allows you to create a VCN, up to two cores of compute, and up to three cores of Autonomous Database.

-* Always ensure you are in your correct Region and Compartment.

 ## Task 1: Create the VCN ##

-In this step you will create a VCN with the quick start wizard.
+In this step, you will create a VCN with the quick start wizard.
 This will create all the related network resources including a public subnet, private subnet, internet gateway, NAT gateway, Service gateway, default security lists, and default route rules and table.

 We are taking the quick option, but there is also a custom option to create resources individually.

-1. Select your Region on the upper right of the OCI console

-2. Select the cloud services hamburger menu on the top left corner and select Networking
+1. Select the cloud services hamburger menu on the top left corner and select Networking

     ![](./images/forms-hamburger-vcn.png)

-3. Select Virtual Cloud Networks
+2. Select **Virtual Cloud Networks**

-4. Select your Compartment
+3. (Optional) Select your Compartment

-5. Click Start VCN Wizard
+4. Click **Start VCN Wizard**

   ![](./images/forms-vcn-start.png)

-6. Enter a unique name for your VCN.
+5. Enter a unique name for your VCN.
 Ex: **forms-vcn**

  ![](./images/forms-vcn-name.png)

-7. Check the VCN CIDR block of 10.0.0.0/16.
+6. Check the VCN CIDR block of 10.0.0.0/16.
 Note: The CIDR Block is the range of IP addresses that can be used.

-8. Click Next.
+7. Click **Next**

   ![](./images/forms-vcn-create.png)

-9. Then Create.
+8. Then **Create**

   ![](./images/forms-vcn-end.png)

   A summary is displayed.

-10. Click "View Virtual Cloud Network"
+9. Click **View Virtual Cloud Network**

-## Task 2: Security List for Database or Forms Builder on Windows (optional)   ##
+## Task 2: Optional - Security List for Database or Forms Builder on Windows ##

+You need to run these steps only if:
-In case that you will use separate Oracle Database Autonomous or VM.
-Open the port 1521-1522 to allow Forms to access the database.
+- you will use separate machine to run the Database.
+A VM or Autonomous DB.
+- you will use a Forms Builder on Windows

+You should be in the details of the Virtual Cloud Network.

-1. Click Security List
+1. Click **Security List**

-2. Choose the Security List Form Private Subnet-forms-vcn
+2. Choose the **Security List Form Private Subnet-forms-vcn**

    ![](./images/forms-private-seclist.png)